mapbox/mapboxgl-powerbi/readme.md

 ![](https://dl.dropbox.com/s/gtsfojr60a3pbep/powerbi-readme-170901.gif)

-## Status

-In active development!

-- Only point geometry sources are currently supported
-- Only a dark map style is currently supported
-- Only one color ramp is currently supported

 ### Adding MapboxGL Viz to a PowerBI Report

 On PowerBI Online, add the `dist/mapboxGLMap.pbiviz` file in this repository as a custom visual in your report.